-In some cases, removing an artifact from where you found it is against the law—in state and national parks or on tribal lands.
+In some cases, removing an artifact from where you found it is against the law—on public land like state and national parks or on tribal lands.
 Removing artifacts from these areas is a crime that is punishable by jail time and fines.
 Collecting artifacts on private property is not against the law if you have permission from the landowner.

 I found an artifact and would like more information about it.
 What should I do?

 It is best to leave the artifact where you found it but record as much information as possible.
 Note its location and a description of the artifact.
 It is useful to draw or photograph the object and record its location on a map if possible.
 If you are visiting a state or national park, inform a park ranger or naturalist.
 Each state has a Historic Preservation Office that records the exact location of archaeological sites.

 It is important to leave an artifact where it is and only record information, because it is difficult to identify an artifact out of context.
 For more information on a specific artifact, it is best to contact your State Archaeologist, local museums, or local university anthropology departments.

 Can you tell me how much my artifact or collection is worth?